 After the sponsorship deal finished the club reverted back to exactly the same crest that had been used before.

-1993 saw the club revert to a very similar design to the very first crest.
-The Dortmund was dropped and the text was slightly bolder, but in essence it was almost the same.
-It seemed to mark a change in fortune on the pitch though - the club entering a golden period in the mid 1990s that saw it win back-to-back Bundesliga titles and then became Champions League winners.
+1993 saw the club revert back to a very similar design to their first crest.
+The "Dortmund" text was dropped, and the "BVB" was slightly bolder, but in essence it was almost the same.
+It seemed to mark a change in fortune on the pitch too - the club entering a golden period in the mid 1990s that saw it win back-to-back Bundesliga titles and then became Champions League winners.
 The crest hasn't been changed since.